core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 ## CoAP Option Numbers Registry ## {#iana-coap-options}

-IANA is asked to add the following entries in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
+IANA is asked to add the following entries in the "CoAP Option Numbers" registry {{IANA.CoAP.Option.Numbers}} within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 | Number   | Name         | Reference |
 | TBD548   | Request-Hash | {{&SELF}} |
 | TBD64988 | Padding      | {{&SELF}} |
 {: #iana-coap-option-numbers-table title="Registrations in the CoAP Option Numbers Registry" align="center"}

+Note to RFC Editor: Please remove the text following this note and within the present {{iana-coap-options}}.
+Then, please delete this note.

 \[